Folger Shakespeare Library: Shakespeare Unlimited Podcast Por Folger Shakespeare Library arte de portada

 Más Menos

 From the Shakespeare Unlimited podcast.
-Published June 17, 2025. © Folger Shakespeare Library.
+Published November 18, 2025. © Folger Shakespeare Library.
 All rights reserved.
 This episode was produced by Matt Frassica.
 Garland Scott is the executive producer.
 It was edited by Gail Kern Paster.
 We had help with web production from Paola García Acuña.
 Leonor Fernandez edits our transcripts.
+We had technical help from Hamish Brown in Stirling, Scotland, and Voice Trax West in Studio City, California.
 Final mixing services are provided by Clean Cuts at Three Seas, Inc.

 Más Menos